ThatHackerDudeFromCyberspace/crafti/README.md

 Limitations
 -----------

-crafti doesn't use floats, so there will be some graphical inaccuracies.
+Crafti doesn't use floats, so there will be some graphical inaccuracies.

 Contributors